 Satisfaction is fluid.

-Intuitive eating has truly taught me that our desires are flexible; in the winter I may crave heartier meals and more complex flavour profiles, while I may be perfectly content with a simple egg sandwich come mid-July.
-My palette is constantly widening in response to new recipe attempts, travels, restaurant meals, and interactions with people whose food interests may vary from my own.
+Intuitive eating has genuinely taught me that our desires are flexible; in the winter, I may crave heartier meals and more complex flavour profiles, while in mid-July, I may be perfectly content with a simple egg sandwich.
+My palette is constantly expanding in response to new recipe attempts, travel, restaurant meals, and interactions with people whose food interests may differ from my own.

 The foods you find satisfying at the beginning of your intuitive eating journey may not be the same foods you derive satisfaction from several months in.